Physics of magnetic resonance imaging: Radio frequency system

 While it is possible to scan using the integrated coil for RF transmission and MR signal reception, if a small region is being imaged, then better image quality (i.e., higher signal-to-noise ratio) is obtained by using a close-fitting smaller coil.
 A variety of coils are available which fit closely around parts of the body such as the head, knee, wrist, breast, or internally, e.g., the rectum.

 A recent development in MRI technology has been the development of sophisticated multi-element phased array coils which are capable of acquiring multiple channels of data in parallel.
 This 'parallel imaging' technique uses unique acquisition schemes that allow for accelerated imaging, by replacing some of the spatial coding originating from the magnetic gradients with the spatial sensitivity of the different coil elements.
 However, the increased acceleration also reduces the signal-to-noise ratio and can create residual artifacts in the image reconstruction.
 Two frequently used parallel acquisition and reconstruction schemes are known as SENSE and GRAPPA.
+In addition, up to 8 slices can be excited simultaneously (simultaneously multislice imaging, aka multiband) which allows the TR to be reduced by the SMS acceleration; however, beyond an acceleration factor of 2, quantitative diffusion parameters are biased.
 A detailed review of parallel imaging techniques can be found here: